galaxyproject/training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 # Data upload

-These [samples](./index.html#data) were sequenced on a single Illumina NextSeq run at the Walter and Eliza Hall Institute (WEHI), Melbourne, Australia.
+These dunnart faecal samples were sequenced on a single Illumina NextSeq run at the Walter and Eliza Hall Institute (WEHI), Melbourne, Australia.
 Data from WEHI came as paired-end, demultiplexed, unzipped *.fastq files with adapters still attached.
 Following the [QIIME2 importing tutorial](https://amplicon-docs.qiime2.org/en/stable/how-to-guides/how-to-import.html), this is the Casava One Eight format.
 The files have been renamed to satisfy the Casava format as `SampleID_FWDXX-REVXX_L001_R[1 or 2]_001.fastq` (e.g. `CTRLA_Fwd04-Rev25_L001_R1_001.fastq.gz`).
 The files were then zipped (`.gzip`).

 Here, the data files (two per sample, i.e. forward and reverse reads `R1` and `R2` respectively) will be imported and exported as a single QIIME 2 artefact file.
 These samples are already demultiplexed (i.e. sequences from each sample have been written to separate files), so a metadata file is not initially required.